influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withOptional(optional)
 ```

-Specify whether the Secret or its key must be defined
+"Specify whether the Secret or its key must be defined"

 ## obj spec.thanos.resources

-Resources defines the resource requirements for the Thanos sidecar.
-If not provided, no requests/limits will be set
+"Resources defines the resource requirements for the Thanos sidecar.
+If not provided, no requests/limits will be set"

 ### fn spec.thanos.resources.withLimits